 Become a smarter investor today.

-This statistic highlights Nautilus’ Revenue Breakdown by Region from Q1 2018 onwards, split across the following: US, Canada, EMEA, and all other regions on a quarterly basis.
+This chart highlights Nautilus’ Revenue Breakdown by Region, across US, Canada, EMEA, and other regions, reported from Q1 2018 onwards.

 The company segregates its revenue by region on the basis of ship-to-address which is as follows:

 |Revenue by region||Q3 2020||Q2 2021||Q3 2021||Revenue contribution in Q3 2021|

 The total revenue of Nautilus’ declined from $155.39 million in Q3 2020 to $137.96 million in Q3 2021, indicating a fall of 11.22% on a year-on-year basis.
 Even though Q2 2021 proved to be better, the revenue declined again by 25.26% in Q3 2021 compared to the previous quarter.